Shareholder and director loans: Should I borrow money from my company?

 Many small business owners borrow money from their company on a regular basis.
 The temptation is obvious – you have access to the account, you own the company, so why not take some of the money?
 It’s all yours anyway, right?
-Not quite.
+Nope.

 In this post we’ll run you through the good, the bad and the ugly of borrowing money from your company.